Complete Eye Care

 - Other pharmaceutical treatments: For example, angiostatic treatments, which combat blood vessel growth with steroid injections.

-If you are experiencing any symptoms of macular degeneration, we encourage you to contact us today to schedule an appointment at (509) 484-5710 or toll-free at (800) 522-5710, email us at email@example.com, or click the button below.← BACK TO COMPLETE EYE CARE OVERVIEW
+If you are experiencing any symptoms of macular degeneration, we encourage you to contact us today to schedule an appointment at (509) 484-5710 or toll-free at (800) 522-5710, email us at email@example.com.← BACK TO COMPLETE EYE CARE OVERVIEW